EasyJet: Fleet

-Current group fleet
+Current fleet

-EasyJet plc.'s total fleet comprises entirely Airbus A320 family aircraft.
+EasyJet plc's fleet consists entirely of Airbus A320 family aircraft.
 As of April 2025, the group operates the following aircraft:

 Fleet strategy and aircraft orders

 In common with other low-cost carriers, EasyJet has a strategy of operating just one aircraft type.
-Initially, it used Boeing 737 aircraft exclusively, but in October 2002 it ordered 120 Airbus A319 aircraft, plus 120 options.
-Since then, all orders have been from the Airbus A320 family, and the Boeings have been phased out.
-With the acquisition of GB Airways in 2007, easyJet inherited nine Airbus A320 and six Airbus A321 aircraft.
+Initially, it used Boeing 737 aircraft exclusively, but in October 2002, it ordered 120 Airbus A319 aircraft, plus 120 options.
+Since then, all orders have been from the Airbus A320 family, and the Boeing aircraft have been phased out.
+With the acquisition of GB Airways in 2007, EasyJet inherited nine Airbus A320 and six Airbus A321 aircraft.
 This gave the airline some time to evaluate the feasibility of operating these larger aircraft.
 Based on this evaluation, EasyJet exchanged 25 A319 orders for A320s in July 2008 and later removed the A321 aircraft from the fleet.

 On 18 June 2013, the airline announced an intention to acquire – subject to shareholder approval – 35 Airbus A320 aircraft, for delivery between 2015 and 2017, and 100 Airbus A320neo aircraft for delivery between 2017 and 2022.
 As part of the agreement, the airline will have purchase rights on a further 100 A320neo aircraft.
-The current generation A320s and fifty of the A320neos will replace current A319 aircraft.
+The current generation A320s and fifty of the A320neos will replace the current A319 aircraft.

 On 15 May 2017, EasyJet announced the conversion of 30 A320neo orders into A321neo aircraft to be used on busier routes.
-The then-CEO of EasyJet, Carolyn McCall, stated of the change: "bigger planes would help EasyJet increase capacity in slot-constrained airports at peak times, such as Geneva, Amsterdam and London Gatwick".
+The then-CEO of EasyJet, Carolyn McCall, stated of the change: "bigger planes would help easyJet increase capacity in slot-constrained airports at peak times, such as Geneva, Amsterdam and London Gatwick".
 She added that the A321neos would help to cut costs by 9 per cent.
 The company took delivery of the first A321neo on 18 July 2018 at the Farnborough International Airshow.

-On 20 November 2018 EasyJet ordered an additional 17 A320neo, taking their total neo order, including the A321neo, to 147.

-On 19 November 2019 EasyJet ordered an additional 12 A320neo, taking the total neo orders, including the A321neo, to 159.
+On 20 November 2018, EasyJet ordered an additional 17 A320neo, taking their total neo order, including the A321neo, to 147.
+On 19 November 2019, EasyJet ordered an additional 12 A320neo, taking the total neo orders, including the A321neo, to 159.

 On 20 July 2022, during the Farnborough International Airshow, EasyJet confirmed the placing of an order for 56 A320neo, including an upsizing of 18 A320neo from their original order to the longer A321neo model.
 EasyJet was reported to have secured a significant reduction on the list price of the aircraft as part of their original 2013 deal with Airbus.

-Historical fleet

-EasyJet has previously operated the following aircraft:
+In December 2023, the airline ordered 56 A320neo and 101 A321neo aircraft.